-Greenhouse Action Description By 2020, TVA is projected to reduce CO 2 emissions by 60% below 2005 levels.
-By 2020 55% of TVA's generation will be carbon-free.
-On October 19, 2016, Watts Bar Unit 2 officially entered commercial operation.
-Watts Bar Unit 2 helps reduce valley and regional CO 2 emission rates while keeping electric rates low.
-In accordance with EO 13693, TVA has set additional GHG reduction targets for Scope 1, Scope 2 and Scope 3 activities and annually reports its progress as part of its Strategic Sustainability Performance Plan.
+Action Description By 2020, TVA is projected to reduce CO 2 emissions by 40% below 2005 levels.
+Coal generation will continue to decrease substantially to an estimated 18% of generation by FY2025.
+Beginning in FY16, Watts Bar Unit 2 will help reduce valley and regional CO 2 emission rates while keeping electric rates low.
+In accordance with EO 13693, TVA has set additional GHG reduction targets for Scope 1, Scope 2 and Scope 3 activities and annually reports its progress as part of its Greenhouse Strategic Sustainability Performance Plan.
 Gas Reduction Action Goal GHG emissions mitigation Reduction Agency Lead TVA's Internal Energy Management Program Risk or Opportunity Opportunity is a reduction in GHG emissions which could reduce the impacts of climate change.
 Scale Regional.
 SSPP applicable Scope 1 and Scope 2 Targets are a 31.2% reduction by FY2025 from its FY2008 baseline.
 Scope 3 Target is a 20.7% reduction by FY2025 from its FY2008 baseline.
 Timeframe FY2008 to FY2020 Implementation Methods TVA is committed to reduction in energy used to power buildings and fuel vehicles.
-FY2025 Targets are a 31.2% reduction in Scope 1& Scope 2 GHG emissions and a 20.7% reduction in Scope 3 emissions Performance Ongoing Inter-Governmental Coordination TVA is coordinating this work with the DOE Federal Energy Management Program (FEMP) and reporting progress through its Annual Report on Energy Management and OMB Scorecard.
-Resource Implications TVA will be dedicating non-appropriated funds, as practicable, at its discretion.
+FY2013 Targets are a 9.8% reduction in Scope 1& Scope 2 GHG emissions and a 6.7% reduction in Scope 3 emissions Performance Ongoing Inter-Governmental Coordination TVA is coordinating this work with the DOE Federal Energy Management Program (FEMP) and reporting progress through its Annual Report on Energy Management and OMB Scorecard.
+Resource Implications TVA plans to spend \$17 million FY 2012 - FY 2013.
+TVA will be dedicating non-appropriated funds, as practicable, at its discretion.
 Challenges/Further Considerations Organizational reorganization Highlights of Accomplishments to Date TVA has been working to reduce energy use in its facilities since the late 70's.
 To date TVA facilities use almost half the energy of the average Federal building energy use.